lukaskaplan/docker_scheduler/README.md

 ## Configuring Container Labels

  - Each container can define one or more jobs via labels.
- - Each job must have a globally unique name (shared across all containers).
+ - Each job must have a unique name (for this one container).

 ```yaml
 services: